ADMISSIONS & FINANCIAL AID

 When should I apply?

-All application documents must be received by May 15th to be considered for Fall admission.
-The deadline for receipt of all application documents for the Spring admission is October 1.
+All admission application documents must be received by May 15th to be considered for Fall admission.
+The financial aid priority deadline is March 1st.
+The deadline for receipt of all application documents for the Spring admission is October 1st.

 How long does the admission process take?